 Find more information on MyCourthouse

 The purpose of the International Law Society (ILS) is to promote informed awareness of diverse issues which relate to international law and global affairs.
-The organization assists students in developing their interest in international law as a career and area of legal specialization.
+The organization assists students in developing their interest in international law as a career and area of legal specialization with focus on International Business and Humanitarian opportunities.
 The ILS helps bring together students and community members of diverse cultural backgrounds.